Montreal Photographers Make Food Dangerously Alluring. Take A Bite At Your Own Risk. – Magazine advertisement

 These myths are metaphors for life in a demythologized world, where just below our grandiose assumptions of unlimited resources, and even below our puritan legacy, is an even more fundamental belief – what I call the myth of scarcity.

 Capitalism teaches belief in unlimited resources.
 In truth, however, this is a superficial stance of our modern minds.
-Just below the surface lies a deeper assumption of scarce resources – fuel, food, education, power, freedom, knowledge, and especially love.
-These assumptions begin in our monolithic creation myth, the expulsion from Eden, and lie, along with the compensating belief in progress, at the core of all western thought.
+Just below the surface lies a deeper assumption of scarce resources – fuel, food, education, power, freedom, knowledge, erotic contact and especially love.
+These assumptions begin in our monolithic creation myth, the expulsion from Eden, and continue in the story of Abraham’s willingness to sacrifice his son to appease an unappeasable god.
+Along with the compensating belief in progress, they lie at the core of all western thought.

 The Old Testament provides occasional visions of plenitude (manna from Heaven); but these are followed by laws and restrictions, which, when disobeyed, result in expulsion.
 It is, writes Regina Schwartz, a world “where lying, cheating, stealing, adultery and killing are such tempting responses to scarcity that they must be legislated against.”